 Another big naming mistake that may be overlooked is connotations.
 Slang is changing quickly, and some trending words may not mean exactly what you think they mean.
 If you use acronyms you should be aware of ways they may be used in other places online.
 You should also avoid any words that have cultural significance (unless your brand is built around that specific culture) or could be considered offensive.

 Have you developed a name to unite your community and tie them to your brand yet?
 If not, it's time to start brainstorming!

-of our platform to see what tools and resources brands are currently using to build their ambassador communities.
+Book a demo of our platform to see what tools and resources brands are currently using to build their ambassador communities.